ich777/docker-jdupes-gui/README.md

 **A WORD OF WARNING:** jdupes IS NOT a drop-in compatible replacement for fdupes!

-**ATTENTION:** A minor inconvenience is caused by the fact that the script is single-threaded.
+**ATTENTION:** A minor inconvenience is caused by the fact that the jdupes-gui script is single-threaded.
 This causes the application to seemingly hang when running long jobs like searching through large folders or deleting large batches of files.
 Please be patient, it is still working.

 **WARNING:** Please always double check what you are deleting in the containers since this affects the files on your Server and you won't be able to recover them!!!